8 Common Resume Formatting Mistakes & How to Fix Them for Job Success

 The Issue:

-White space is a consistently undervalued part of a resume’s format.
-Too little would make one look quite cramped, while too much is interpreted as immature or sparse.
+White space is often overlooked.
+Too little makes a resume look cramped, while too much can seem empty or unprofessional.
 The right use of white space allows the text to breathe, contributing to readability and beauty.

 How to Fix It: